-Our operations and products are subject to extensive federal, state, local, and foreign regulatory requirements, including those intended to protect public health and the environment.
-In the U.S. many of our products and operations are regulated by the FDA and the Environmental Protection Agency.
+Our operations are subject to extensive federal, state, local, and foreign regulatory requirements, including those intended to protect public health and the environment.
+In the U.S. certain of our products and operations are regulated by the Environmental Protection Agency.
 Similar regulations have been adopted by authorities in foreign countries where we sell our products, and by state and local authorities in the U.S. In order to conduct our operations in compliance with these laws and regulations we must obtain and maintain numerous permits, approvals and certificates from various federal, state, local, and foreign governmental authorities.